-The employee will be taxed on the difference between US\$ 28.00 and US\$ 30.00 (i.e., US\$ 2.00) times the number of Shares purchased (i.e., 53) or 53 x US\$ 2.00 = US\$ 106.00 or EUR 79.50 (at an exchange rate of US\$ 1: EUR 0.75).
-This taxable amount, i.e., US\$ 106.00 or EUR 79.50 in the example, will be taxed at the normal progressive income tax rates.
-If the employee were, for instance, to be taxed at a 41% rate, the income tax due will amount to US\$ 43.46 or EUR 32.60 (at an exchange rate of US\$ 1: EUR 0.75).
-In addition, the employee will be liable to the USC and employee PRSI on the taxable amount, in this example of US\$ 106.00 or EUR 79.50.
+The employee will be taxed on the difference between US\$ 28.00 and US\$ 30.00 (i.e., US\$ 2.00) times the number of Shares purchased (i.e., 53) or 53 x US\$ 2.00 = US\$ 106.00 or EUR 93.28 (at an exchange rate of US\$ 1: EUR 0.88).
+This taxable amount, i.e., US\$ 106.00 or EUR 93.28 in the example, will be taxed at the marginal tax rate.
+If the employee were, for instance, to be taxed at a 40% rate, the income tax due will amount to US\$ 42.40 or EUR 37.31 (at an exchange rate of US\$ 1: EUR 0.88).
+In addition, the employee will be liable for USC and employee PRSI on the taxable amount, in this example of US\$ 106.00 or EUR 93.28.

-When the employee subsequently sells the Shares purchased under the ESPP, any gain (i.e., the difference between the sale price and the fair market value of the Shares on the purchase date) will be subject to capital gains tax.
-However, capital gains tax is only payable on gains from all sources in excess of the annual personal exemption in any tax year.
+When the employee subsequently sells the Shares purchased under the ESPP, any gain (i.e., the difference between the sale price and the fair market value of the Shares on the purchase date) will be subject to capital gains tax at a rate of 33% (for disposals made on or after December 6, 2012).
+However, capital gains tax is only payable on gains from all sources in excess of the annual personal exemption in any tax year (\notin 1,270 for gains realized in 2015).

 Where Shares are acquired under the ESPP, dividends may be paid with respect to these Shares if the Company, in its discretion, declares a dividend.
-The dividends received will be subject to income tax in Ireland (at marginal tax rates), USC (at the rates of between 2% and 7% depending on income level) and to U.S. federal income withholding tax (at a rate of 30%).
+The dividends received will be subject to income tax in Ireland (at marginal tax rates), USC (at rates up to 8% depending on the employee's income level) and to U.S. federal income withholding tax (at a rate of 28%).
 The employee may be entitled to reduce the U.S. federal income withholding tax rate (to 15%) provided that the appropriate certifications concerning domicile in Ireland are provided as required by the United States Internal Revenue Service (i.e., Substitute Form W-8/BEN Certificate of Foreign Status and Instructions, available from the brokerage firm(s) retained by the Company).

-The local employer will not withhold income tax, employee PRSI or the USC when Shares are purchased under the ESPP, but will report the purchase of Shares to the Irish Revenue Commissioners.
+The local employer will not withhold income tax, employee PRSI or the USC when Shares are purchased under the ESPP, but will report the details of the grant and purchase of Shares to the Irish Revenue Commissioners.
 It is the employee's responsibility to report and pay any tax due as a result of his/her participation in the ESPP within the timeframes set forth by the Irish Revenue Commissioners.